arjunpk/gsd-test/README.md

  - list of cars sorted based on key. none if the list is being sorted inplace

 ## Claims
-An abstract base class to define claims for different companies
+An abstract base class to define claims for different companies.
+This addresses requirement 1.b

 ### Methods
 #### check